Salton Sea Management Program

 Bombay Beach Pelicans

 The first major habitat project, the 4,110-acre Species Habitat Conservation (SCH) project, is under construction.
+Additional Federal funding received in December 2023 has enabled the expansion of the SCH project.
 Efforts to reduce dust also are in various stages, with more than 750 acres of dust suppression projects completed in 2020.
+Vegetation Enhancement Projects are underway at three sites around the Sea, Clubhouse, and Tule Wash near Salton City, and Bombay Beach, totaling about 1,700 acres.
 Additional projects are identified in the SSMP’s Dust Suppression Action Plan.

 Landownership around the Salton Sea